What is the issue?

 In contrast to these developments, reform of federal anti-discrimination law in 2013 that added intersex status, sexual orientation and gender identity as attributes in the Sex Discrimination Act was explicitly “not intended to create a third sex in any sense” and this intent was reflected in our submissions on law reform in 2012 and 2013.

 However, over time, and notably in 2011, when access to ‘X’ passports was formalised, and in 2013, when the federal government issued guidelines to standardise sex and gender recognition by federal government departments and agencies, a third sex/gender marker has become common.
-Sometimes, the third classification is termed intersex, as is the case in 2011 passport rules, 2913 federal guidelines and later ACT birth registrations which refer to “indeterminate/intersex/unspecified”.
+Sometimes, the third classification includes the term intersex, as is the case in 2011 passport rules, 2013 federal guidelines and later ACT birth registrations which refer to “indeterminate/intersex/unspecified”, while also recognising a contradiction (as in federal guidelines) that intersex persons have diverse sex markers and identities.

-Given the information OII Australia had available to it at that time, we considered that the guidelines were acceptable.
+Given the information available and circumstances at that time, we considered that the guidelines were on balance acceptable.
 Our position was that children with intersex variations should be assigned female or male, according to the best available information, in the expectation that this could change.
 We also stated that families and children should receive psychological support, and – crucially – children should not be subjected to forced or coercive medical practices.
 We also supported a right not to declare a sex or gender by people able to consent.

 This position in relation to children is the same as the position developed in the 1990s by Tiger Devore for ISNA on reform to medical practices: